Different Uses and Benefits of Dandelion

 In France, this plant is often called “pissenlit” (which translates directly to “pee in bed”).
 This is because dandelion has been used for a long time to stimulate the kidneys.

-It also helps to tone these organs, to treat urinary tract infections and to eliminate kidney stones.
+It also helps to cleanse these organs, to treat urinary tract infections and to eliminate kidney stones.
 It is an excellent diuretic that does not cause potassium loss, as with most other diuretics.

 Improves the digestive tract

 It is a mild laxative, a bitter tonic, which stimulates appetite in patients recovering from illness.
-It increases bile production and alleviates constipation and gastric disorders.
+Because of this, it increases bile production and alleviates constipation and gastric disorders.

-Dandelion is highly recommended for eliminating toxins that accumulate in the body.
+Another one of the great uses and benefits of dandelion is for eliminating toxins that accumulate in the body.
 Consequently, it is related to good liver health.
-This herb is used to treat hepatitis, jaundice and cancer or liver tumors.
+This herb is therefore used to treat hepatitis, jaundice and cancer or liver tumors.

-It also has cleansing properties for the blood and prevents chemical or food intoxication.
+It also has cleansing properties for the blood and can prevent chemical or food intoxication.
 It also cleanses the blood of fats (cholesterol) and uric acid.